GreyHound87/loan-form-app/README.md

 The maximum width of the layout is 1280px.
 At higher resolutions, dynamic indents appear to the left and right of the layout, the layout itself is always in the center.

-Redux Toolkit is used to manage state, simplify code, organize and scale the application.
+Redux Toolkit and RTK-Query are used to manage state, executing API requests, performing asynchronous operations, caching query results, simplify code, organize and scale the application.